 I will be celebrating all season long the magnitude of Jesus’ life.
 The reason for his birth into this world hold eternal significance for my life.
 I cannot help but be grateful for the gift of life that came so long ago.
 He brought hope, joy, and life into this world.
 What grater thing can we celebrate this time of year?
 Or any time of year?
 I pray that you can experience the wonders of the season and keep in mind the true reason that we celebrate Christmas.

-This post is shared on Wildcrafting Wednesday.
+This post is shared on these blogs.